Taming the Unicorn

 It turns out that it is important to know the answers to these questions.
 It isn't frivolous to look into the mysteries of the Bible.
-The things I have learned are extremely valuable for helping people stand firm in faith when the world tries to make us feel ridiculous for believing that there is a God, for trusting in Him, and believing that He created the world in six, literal, twenty–four hour days.
+The things I have learned are extremely valuable for helping people stand firm in faith when the world tries to make us feel ridiculous for believing that there is a God, for trusting in Him, and believing that He created the world in six, literal, 24 hour days.

 It's pretty cool stuff for witnessing to people with, too, because it makes sense and meets them where their interests are.
 People really hate when we try to impose our beliefs on them without offering valid, logical reasons to accept what the Bible says.

 Throughout this study about lust, I have interspersed my own experiences, so that the reader will know that I was not born with a superior ability to exercise self–control.
-I am a person of "like passions".
+I am a person of "like passions."
 The way I express myself may offend some who consider it earthy, but I am not trying to be scholarly.
 I am trying to help ordinary people like myself who want to please the Lord in all things, including their sexuality.

 I have been celibate, in a physical sense at least, ever since my marriage broke up back in 1986.
 That's not like me at all.
-Before I came to know Yehoshua, and even for a year after I had received Him as my Saviour, I had a lust problem.
+Before I came to know Yeshua, and even for a year after I had received Him as my Saviour, I had a lust problem.
 Thank God my personality disposed me towards being quiet and shy or I would have had myself quite the little reputation in my teens, even worse than what it was.

 Being delivered from lust did not make me frigid; I very much enjoyed marital intimacies.
 After being set free, I went through two years of hardly dating, which was peculiar because I was a pretty girl in my youth.
 I think that God kept most men away from me.
 The ones who admired me were too shy to speak to me, and I was too shy to speak to the ones whom I admired.

-When I was twenty, I finally got to know a bonnie, young Scotsman in my church, and we "fell in love".
+When I was twenty, I finally got to know a bonnie, young Scotsman in my church, and we "fell in love."
 Actually, we were a couple of poor saps who really didn't know much about genuine love; hence, the marriage fell apart.
 Ten years later, it was on the rocks.

 If I had known back then that I was going to be celibate for the next 20+ years, I would have wanted to jump off a bridge.
 I did not think back then that I could go more than a few months without sex.
 Wisely, God did not tell me how long I would be single.

-I can't say that my mind has been totally pure in all that time, though I sure wish that I could because Yehoshua said that if a man (this includes women, too) lusts after someone in their heart, it is the same as if they had committed the actual sin.
+I can't say that my mind has been totally pure in all that time, though I sure wish that I could because Yeshua said that if a man (this includes women, too) lusts after someone in their heart, it is the same as if they had committed the actual sin.
 I fantasized at spiritually low points in my life.